 3.)
 When you've found the first X=0 null, tap the Gate button once to enter it.
-The blinking Ist will change to a blinking 2nd.
+The blinking 1st will change to a blinking 2nd.
 Now, tune to the next higher X=0 null.
 A minimum reading of a few ohms is acceptable if the X display won't zero.

-42.648 MHz 2nd
+42.648 MHz 2nd DTF X=1

 4.)
-Press Gate again, and the display will indi DTF X=1 DTF times the velocity factor of the cable (Vf) to get the physical DTF (distance in feet).
+Press Gate again, and the display will indicate the DTF.
+Multiply the DTF times the velocity factor of the cable (Vf) to get the physical DTF (distance in feet).